 You have probably been eating SHAWARMA earlier.
 It’s like a Cyros in Greek or Doner Kebab in Turkey.
 Small pieces of flavoured chicken or meat are piled together and cooked on a rotisserie.

-In Egypt Shawarma is usually served inside french bread, with tahini.
+In Egypt Shawarma is usually served inside a french bread, with tahini.
 Tahini is a paste made of crushed sesame seeds flavoured with garlic, vinegar, lemon, cumin, salt & oil.
 Some restaurants sell shawarma with Egyptian flatbread.
 You can also add some tomato, cucumber, onion or pepper inside your shawarma sandwich.
 Some add pickled vegetables, which are also a popular side dish in Egypt.

 When I visited my first times in Egypt, I had to try shawarma; it looked so delicious.
 I didn’t have a clue what they called it Egypt, so I ordered Kebab.
 And every time I went to a restaurant and ordered Kebab; I got a piece of meat.
 In Egypt Kebab is a piece of meat.
 Now I know, when I want to have delicious meat or chicken sandwich I order Shawarma instead of the kebab.